 - Keep tabs on the weather.
 Be sure to check traffic reports and weather conditions before you leave.
 Also, check the weather status of places you planning to visit, and then plan accordingly.

 - Carry an updated GPS and route maps for extra safety as most of the routes won’t let you use the phone data for navigating because of bad or no signal.
 Also, download the offline maps (google maps or any other navigation map which supports offline service) as it would help you to access the route even if you are out of network.

-- Carry your own beverages, homemade foods, and favorite snacks: Those long.. long highway stretch with no food exits any sooner and if you are traveling with kids then it’s always good to stock up some food, snacks, water, juice etc. It’s wonderful to enjoy the foods you carried without compromising on your health.
+- Carry your own beverages, homemade foods, and favourite snacks: Those long.. long highway stretch with no food exits any sooner and if you are travelling with kids then it’s always good to stock up some food, snacks, water, juice etc. It’s wonderful to enjoy the foods you carried without compromising on your health.
 It will also save you time and money on the road.

 - Whenever possible, try eating locals and avoid going to chain restaurants as you can have those anytime back home.

 - Make hotel reservations ahead of time if your trips are pre-planned.
 It will save you an extra penny on pre-bookings and most of the hotels have free 24 hours cancellation policy(In case of any plan change)

 - Have your favourite playlist set up on your phone or iPod for not getting bored along the ride.
 The companions or kids might like some entertainment along the way.
 Hence, Portable DVD players with headphones, MP3 players, books, crossword puzzles, magazines, and travel journals are some excellent ideas for passing the time on a road trip.

 - Go for AAA(Automobile Club Of America) membership(paid service not free!)
 It has many advantages – offers roadside assistance, AAA can help you plan your trip, give you books on the destinations you will be driving through, help you with routes and general planning, and various discounts on the park tickets, adventure, shopping and more.